 It is a complex balance — medicine and law — but if we achieve this balance, then we can resolve the epidemic.

 It is easy to dismiss my perspective and revert to the same well-worn narrative.
 Perhaps I share the same delusional defiance expressed by the Sackler family.

 Or perhaps I reveal the nuanced complexities underlying the narrative.

-THIS IS PRECISELY WHY THE UNITED STATES DRUG ENFORCEMENT ADMINISTRATION (DEA)NEEDS ABOLISHING
+THIS IS PRECISELY WHY THE UNITED STATES DRUG ENFORCEMENT ADMINISTRATION (DEA)NEEDS TO ABOLISH

 FOR NOW, YOU ARE WITHIN